caesarxuchao/kubernetes/v1_0/docs/cluster-troubleshooting.md

+---
+layout: docwithnav
+---
 # Cluster Troubleshooting
 Most of the time, if you encounter problems, it is your application that is having problems.
-For application problems please see the [application troubleshooting guide](application-troubleshooting.md).
+For application problems please see the [application troubleshooting guide](application-troubleshooting.html).

 ## Listing your cluster
 The first thing to debug in your cluster is if your nodes are all registered correctly.